List Of Essential Vitamins For Turtles [& Sources]

 What Is The Difference Between Vitamin And Minerals?

-There is a great deal of confusion among many individuals about the distinction between vitamins and minerals, in particular with regard to the way in which these two types of nutrients work together.
+Many individuals are confused about the distinction between vitamins and minerals, particularly regarding how these two types of nutrients work together.

-Before being absorbed, several minerals, like calcium, need the involvement of particular vitamins, such as vitamin D.
+Several minerals, like calcium, need the involvement of particular vitamins, such as vitamin D, before being absorbed.

-Vitamins are chemical compounds that aid in maintaining normal biological processes.
-Vitamins serve as coenzymes, assisting metabolic enzymes in their function.
+Vitamins are chemical compounds that help maintain normal biological processes.
+They serve as coenzymes, assisting metabolic enzymes in their function.

 Diseases of severe deficiency may be brought on by lack of any of the about a dozen main vitamins.

-Although only trace amounts are needed, vitamins have a significant impact on reproduction, digestion, the neurological system, and muscle function.
+Although only trace amounts are needed, vitamins significantly impact reproduction, digestion, the neurological system, and muscle function.

 Tissue development and antibody synthesis are two further areas that are influenced by vitamins.